sulu/sulu/UPGRADE.md

 **This change only affects you if you have used a 2.0.0 alpha release before**

-The `ResourceMetadata` got rid of the form metadata.
-So the form metadata is not available in the response of the `/admin/resources/{resource}` action anymore, but under `/admin/metadata/form/{formKey}`.
-The reason for that is that we want to have multiple different forms for each resource.
+The `ResourceMetadata` got rid of the form and datagrid metadata.
+So the metadata is not available in the response of the `/admin/resources/{resource}` action anymore, but under `/admin/metadata/form/{formKey}` and `/admin/metadata/datagrid/{datagridKey}`.
+The reason for that is that we want to have multiple different forms and datagrids for each resource.

 The form XML file has changed, because it needs a separate key now, which identifies the form unrelated to the resource it is using.